Thyroid surgery should always be performed by an experienced surgeon who regularly performs thyroid operations.

 Types of surgery

-- Total (or near total) thyroidectomy (removing all of the thyroid gland)
+- Total (or near total) thyroidectomy (removing all or almost all of the thyroid gland)

 - Lobectomy or hemithyroidectomy (removing half the thyroid gland)